Our Creative Commons License

 The authors and contributors to this Website retain copyright to all material, including movies, and request acknowledgement whenever it is used.

 Movies may be copied, downloaded, and incorporated into other teaching materials for appropriate, non-commerical, educational use.
-Such uses include, but are not limited to, lectures, PowerPoint or Keynote presentations, quizzes, exams, problem-based learning cases, or multimedia learning objects.
-We request that you do not re-post our movies to YouTube or other similar video distribution services.
+Such uses include, but are not limited to, lectures, PowerPoint or Keynote presentations, quizzes, exams, problem-based learning cases, or multimedia learning objects, or websites (excluding video distribution and content publishing services).

 The movies ("the work") are licensed under a Creative Commons Attribution-NonCommerical-ShareAlike 2.5 License.
 The license is presented in two forms: